xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 **5.2 Feature Roadmap**
  - Add database management tools
  - API for custom reports in excel/CVS format to be sent per email
+ - Add option for export format (' or ")

 **5.3 Development TODOs**
  - Check export scripts with executables